2026 Date Announced

 HOW TO APPLY

-To submit, please email hello@lysicratesfoundation.org.au with the following information:
+To submit, please email hello@lysicratesfoundation.org.au with the subject line

-The shortlisted finalists will be announced by mid-June.
+The shortlisted finalists will be announced by the end of May.

 THEATRE FOR ALL